Landour: Americans in the Himalaya

-Aside from the obvious British legacy, Landour has a thick vein of Americana too, with American missionaries having had a strong footing in the town since the 1830s, when the policy changes introduced by the English administrator Lord Macaulay prompted the rapid growth of American missions across India, particularly those of the Presbyterian and Baptist churches.
-Generations of American missionary children (see Third Culture Kids) were educated at Woodstock School and/or born in Landour (see John Birch, below).
-Of late, their descendants have been deeming a dekko worthwhile.
+Aside from its British legacy, Landour has a thick vein of Americana too, with American missionaries having had a strong footing in the town since the 1830s, when the policy changes introduced by the English administrator Lord Macaulay prompted the rapid growth of American missions across India, particularly those of the Presbyterian and Baptist churches.
+Generations of American missionary children (third culture kids) were educated at Woodstock School and/or born in Landour (see John Birch, below).
+Of late, their descendants have been deeming a dekko{a look} worthwhile.
 Nowadays, many young Americans on gap years or on exchange programs spend time learning Hindi at the popular Landour Language School, which was founded in the late 19th century to teach newly arrived missionaries.
 Another durable reminder of the American connection is the ubiquitous Landour Community Cookbook (1st formal edition: 1938; informal stencil copies since c.
-1900) though the Landour Community Center—once the locus of Anglo-American community life—is itself moribund.
-A half-dozen bakers in Landour still offer various breads, cookies/biscuits and cakes from 'The Cookbook', though with the rise of packaged foods and the departure of most missionaries, the bakeries are a pale shadow of their former selves.
-Landour was also one of the first places in India where an American classic such as peanut butter was made commercially; Plausibly, a number of houses in Landour have American (rather than British) names, among them Aloha, Hollywood and Roanoke.
+1900), though the Landour Community Centre—once the locus of Anglo-American community life—is itself moribund.
+A half-dozen bakers in Landour still offer various breads, cookies or biscuits and cakes from 'The Cookbook'.
+Landour was also one of the first places in India where an American classic such as peanut butter was made commercially.
+A number of houses in Landour have American (rather than British) names, among them Aloha, Hollywood and Roanoke.